NielsLiisberg/procREST/README.md

 ```
 http://myibmi:7007/procREST/procrest
 ```
-This will format the list of current exposed stord procedures in the schema (library) for now this is simple HTML however a swagger/openAPI interface is on its way
+This will format the list of currently exposed stored procedures in the schema (library).
+For now this is simple HTML however a swagger/openAPI interface is on its way.

 Here we have the `custlist` service and it takes a paramter `custname` - Nothing is btw case sensitive.
 So simply run it like lets run it: